RomeoPrt/SSW555/README.md

 Sprint 1:
 * Created skeleton of website called SpeakSmart
 * Implemented front-end for Account Creation
-* Implemented a generic timer feature
+* Implemented front-end for Timer feature
-* Implemented medication confirmation feature
+* Implemented front-end for Medication Confirmation feature

 Directions: Run on a local server to view this website